BenLangmead/bowtie2/MANUAL.markdown

 Building Bowtie 2 from source requires a GNU-like environment with GCC, GNU Make and other basics.
 It should be possible to build Bowtie 2 on most vanilla Linux installations or on a Mac installation with [Xcode] installed.
+(But see note about the TBB library below).
 Bowtie 2 can also be built on Windows using a 64-bit MinGW distribution and MSYS.
 In order to simplify the MinGW setup it might be worth investigating popular MinGW personal builds since these are coming already prepared with most of the toolchains needed.

 First, download the source package from the [sourceforge site].
 Make sure you're getting the source package; the file downloaded should end in